marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-generalized-capability-principles-latest.md

 - Provides a **coherent trace** from abstract capability declarations down to deployable or licensable configurations.
 This draft introduces such a framework by building on the refinement logic of [ITU-T G.7711]  ([ONF TR-512]) in general and especially the **specification pattern** structures of ITU-T G.7711 Annex G (ONF TR‑512.7) which provides a means of expressing bounded capability envelopes through a formal refinement of generic model elements.
 This also provides grounding in the recursive occurrence model informed by the component–system pattern [ITU-T G.7711]  ([ONF TR-512.A.2] and modeling boundaries approach [mobo].
 This document leverages the foundations laid by [ITU-T G.7711]  ([ONF TR-512]).

-Also intent everywhere....
-TBC
+The same expression challenges appear in statements of intent.
+The process of formulating intent through negotiation and resultant gradual refinement has a similar feel to the degrees of narrowing of the specification.

 #Generalized Modeling via Component–System–Specification Refinement

 This framework moves away from rigid classification schemes and instead adopts a dynamic, refinement-based approach to modeling.
 Traditional classification attempts to impose fixed categories onto a system, but this often obscures nuance, variation, and the emergence of intermediate structures that carry operational or architectural significance.

 We begin instead with the concept of a **universal component**—a general-purpose structure with maximal capability potential.
 Through the process of **pruning & refactoring** (constraint-driven refinement), this semantic volume is gradually narrowed, yielding intermediate structures with more sharply defined roles and properties.
-These refined artifacts are not pre-classified entities, but **emergent forms** that arise naturally at specific “sweat spots” in the refinement trajectory—where the remaining capabilities align with a recognizably useful or interoperable function.
+These refined artifacts are not pre-classified entities, but **emergent forms** that arise naturally at specific “sweat spots” in the refinement trajectory, where the remaining capabilities align with a recognizably useful or interoperable function.

 Each such emergent form is treated as an **occurrence**.
 Occurrences appear at every stage of meaningful refinement including at the level of final implementation instances.
 At all stages of use the application of properties is via the idea of intent where even the tightest constraint of a single value is essentially a statement of intent (as it is impossible to guarantee that a property will be set).
 This intent consideration will be dealt with further later in this document.

 An LTP (Logical Termination Point) in [ITU-T G.7711] ([ONF TR-512]), for example, is not a primitive class but a pattern that arises from pruning and constraining the universal component until only the semantic envelope of an LTP remains.
+A TerminationPoint from RFC8345

-To support variation, reusability, and convergence across implementations, each component or system is described not by a single fixed class, but by a **specification**: a constrained and possibly pruned refinement of a more generic model element.
+To support variation, reusability, and convergence across implementations, each component or system is described not by a single fixed class, but by a **specification**: a constrained and possibly pruned refinement of a more general and broader model element.
 This allows the model to express bounded capabilities without requiring full instantiation, enabling tools and orchestrators to reason about compatibility, substitution, and support constraints before deployment.
 The specification describes the capabilities of an occurrence in terms of occurrences achieved via similar pruning.
 A system spec is a pattern assembly of subtly specialized occurrences at a particular level of specialization arranged in a meaningful structure that yields a relevant behaviour.
 The specification of an occurrence is itself a system spec.